rsi-models/CPR/doc_source/source/overview.rst

 4. Place *cpr*, *srd* and *srpp* in the folder of your choice

-To call on the CPR, its address must be added:
+To call the CPR, its address must be added:

 .. code:: ipython3